matthagy/nmt_python_scala_transpiler/README.md

 [keras-attention](https://github.com/datalogue/keras-attention),
 which was originally developed to convert dates from varied human readable format to machine format.

+See Jupyter notebook `python_scala_comprehension_transpiler.ipynb` for the results.
+Note, you can directly view this file within the GitHub web app without cloning the project and running Jupyter.

 If you'd like to reproduce this work, you'll want to use a machine with a GPU, because otherwise training the RNN will be too slow.
 This project includes scripts for interacting with an AWS EC2 VM instance.